shalva97/questions/README.md

 - why not estimate with days, weeks etc?
 - what is TDD?
 - what is BDD?
-- any questions you have to us?
 - non-functional requirements
 - how can you know that the code in PR is okay and can be merged?
 - differences between assignment and delegation and what cannot be delegated.
+- epic, story, task, spike
+### Soft skills
+- Introduce yourself
+- any questions you have to us?
 - [Soft skills in Problem Solving for a QA(I think in a way it is also relevant to devs)](https://www.youtube.com/watch?v=GGiTWyIBsKQ)
 ### System design
 - TODO